- Discuss the roles of high culture, pop culture, subculture, and counterculture within society

 - mainstream, widespread patterns among a society’s population

-- groups that share a specific identification, apart from a society’s majority, even as the members exist within a larger society
+- groups whose members share a specific identification, apart from a society’s majority, even as they exist within a larger society